indrora/ponzu/docs/spec.md

 If a checksum is all zero, it's considered "unknown" or "uncalculated".
 Unknown checksums are not invalid -- they are simply considered unreliable.

-An archive may have its contents postfacto checked.

-The checksum for a complete archive is made by skipping the first 4K (the archive header) and computing the checksum of the remaining
+The checksum for a complete archive is made by skipping the first 4K (the archive header) and computing the checksum of the remaining data until a new Start of Archive header is found.
+The checksum of any given data segment is defined as the SHA3-512 checksum of 4KiB*blockcount bytes adfter the header ends.

-The checksum for a file's contents includes any padding used to align to 4K blocks; that is, all checks are done against the full, padded data of the file.
+A compliant implementation SHOULD verify the contents of all data segments, even if their type is not known.
+A compliant implementation MUST verify the contents of all data segments of which their type is known.
+A compliant implementation SHOULD set the STAMPED flag on any records which have had their checksum updated from a zero state.
+A compliant implementation MUST NOT alter the checksum of an already checksummed segment.

 # Appendix: Structures for Metadata maps

 This section describes the metadata mapping used for each operating system.

 All metadata entries are optional.
 ## Common

 | Key   | index | type | Since | Description         |